-Forecasts for growth over the next three years are now considerably lower than had been projected in previous years, falling slightly lower than even the modest projection of last year.
+Forecasts for growth over the next three years have been revised upwards modestly from the pessimistic forecast of last year, but remain lower than what has been expected in previous years.
 It is not surprising therefore, that the Chancellor maintained his shift in fiscal policy, in particular that a budget surplus was no longer a target for this Parliament, to address this climate.

 Since 2010 Hertsmere Borough Council has faced severe financial pressures due to the government austerity agenda.
-This is still ongoing and is expected to last until 2019/20 at the very least.
-When considered alongside the triggering of Article 50 on the 29 March 2017, and the announcement that Britain should officially leave the EU on 29 March 2019), this macro-economic and political volatility is likely to continue to cause uncertainty around public sector budgets.
+This is still ongoing and is expected to last throughout 2019/20 at the very least.
+When considered alongside the triggering of Article 50 on the 29 March 2017, and the continued uncertainty around when Britain will officially leave the EU, this macro-economic and political volatility is likely to continue to cause uncertainty around public sector budgets.

-The Comprehensive Spending Review 2015, announced as part of the Chancellor's Autumn Statement on 25 November 2015, set out the strategic direction of travel for public expenditure.
-It included the announcement of the complete phasing out of the Revenue Support Grant (RSG) by 2019/20.
+The Comprehensive Spending Review 2015, announced as part of the Chancellor's Autumn Statement on 25 November 2015, set out the strategic direction of travel for public expenditure, which included the complete phasing out of the Revenue Support Grant (RSG) in 2019/20.